Goods Movement Emission Reduction Program

 CA Air Resources Board TRUCRS information is available at TRUCRS or call 1-866-6DIESEL (634-3735) or email firstname.lastname@example.org.

 All fleet owners are reminded to update CA Truck & Bus Regulation (TRUCRS) profiles whenever any change occurs in their fleet.
-Fleets using “good faith efforts” to delay enforcement until July 1, 2014 must report actions taken and carry printed documentation in their trucks as required by ARB to avoid penalties.
-For details, see CARB Advisory MSC 13-28.
+As of July 1, 2014, fleets previously using “good faith efforts” to delay enforcement until June 30, 2014 must update their TRUCRS reports and carry printed documentation in their trucks as required by ARB to avoid penalties.
+For details, see CARB Advisory MSC #14-08.

 Updated project completion schedule - All projects contracted through the Year 4 Program must be completed (i.e., surrender old truck & purchase new truck) no later than December 31, 2014.
 For new truck purchases and repower projects, grantees must submit the purchase order and ARB engine Executive Order for their project(s) no later than 90 calendar days after contract execution and for used truck purchases, grantees must submit documentation of undertaking the final purchase of an eligible truck no later than 90 calendar days after contract execution.